-Mr. Bill McElroy began his audio career in high school in the 60's with his school friend, Mr. Bob Dawson, recording in the basement of Bob's parents home.
-They worked with artists like Nils Lofgren, and Grin and Roy Buchanan.
-Mr. McElroy’s early experience also included working at Suburban Sound, Inc., in Bethesda Maryland, building recording consoles.
+Bill began his audio career in high school in about 1964 with his school friend, Mr. Bob Dawson, recording in the basement of Bob's parents home.
+They worked with artists like Nils Lofgren, Roy Buchanan and the group Grin.
+Mr. McElroy’s early experience also included working at then Suburban Sound, Inc., in Bethesda Maryland, building recording consoles.

-After being drafted into the Army and spending two years repairing radios for them, Mr. McElroy returned home to the recording and producing industry, which included obtaining a position in 1970 for a year at Edgewood Recording Studio, in Washington, D.C.
+He was drafted into the Army and spent two years building and repairing radios for them.
+After which, Mr. McElroy returned home to the recording and producing industry, which included obtaining a position in 1970 for a year at Edgewood Recording Studio, in Northwest Washington, D.C.

 Under Mr. McElroy's leadership, Bias became the dominant music recording studio in the Mid-Atlantic area.
 They produced many Grammy award winners, several "Gold" albums and one "Double-Platinum" album.
 They won the Washington Area Music Association's (WAMA) Best Studio Award in 1988, 1989 and 1990.

-In 1993, for personal reasons Mr. McElroy left Bias to pursue a life-long dream as a railroad buff.
+In 1993, for personal reasons Mr. McElroy left Bias and pursued a life-long dream as a railroad buff.
 Initially he worked for AMTRAK as an Assistant Train Director, K Tower Interlocking, at Union Station, Washington, D.C.
 Subsequently, he worked for ENSCO, Inc.

 The ENSCO group of companies provide engineering, science and advanced technology solutions for mission success, safety and security.
 It does business in the Aerospace, Avionics, National Security and Rail sectors.

-Continuing his railroad buff dream with them, Bill operated a Track Geometry Measurement System servicing the Southern Pacific Railroad.
+With ENSCO he continued his railroad buff dream, operating a Track Geometry Measurement System servicing the Southern Pacific Railroad.

-Just as he did when creating the Bias Studio in Springfield, Virginia, Mr. McElroy designed and managed construction of the Slipped DISC studio facilities to provide space and sonic accuracy for a state-of-the-art studio, albeit a tad smaller than the one he helped establish as a partner at Bias in Springfield, VA in 1980.
+Just as he did when creating Bias Studio in Springfield, Virginia, Mr. McElroy designed and managed construction of the Slipped DISC studio facilities.
+His new studio provides space and sonic accuracy as a state-of-the-art studio.
+It is deliberately a tad smaller than the one he helped establish as a partner at Bias in Springfield, VA in 1980.